Willis Building, Ipswich

-The Willis Building (originally the Willis Faber & Dumas regional headquarters) in Ipswich, Suffolk, England, is one of the earliest buildings designed by Norman Foster and Wendy Cheesman after establishing Foster Associates.
-Constructed between 1970 and 1975 for the insurance firm now known as Willis Towers Watson, it is now seen as a landmark in the development of the 'high tech' architectural style.
+The Willis Building (originally the Willis Faber & Dumas regional headquarters) is a Grade I listed office building in Ipswich, Suffolk, designed by Norman Foster and Wendy Cheesman after establishing Foster Associates.

+Constructed between 1970 and 1975 for the insurance firm now known as Willis Towers Watson, it is widely considered a landmark in the development of the 'high tech' architectural style.
 The building houses some 1,300 office staff in open-plan offices spread over three floors.

 Location

-The bulbous floor plan of the office block reflects the layout of the available site in the centre of Ipswich, which is sandwiched between several road junctions and the Grade I listed Unitarian Meeting House, one of Ipswich's oldest surviving buildings.
+The bulbous floor plan of the office block reflects the layout of the available site in the centre of Ipswich, which is sandwiched between several road junctions and the Grade I listed Unitarian Meeting House.
 Thus two of the town's Grade I listed buildings stand side by side.

 Design

 The centre of the building is constructed from a grid of concrete pillars, 14 m (46 ft) apart, supporting cantilevered concrete slab floors.
 The curtain wall exterior is clad in panels of dark smoked glass.
 The use of dark glass, a curtain wall and lack of right angle corners mirrors the art deco Express Building in Manchester, cited by Norman Foster as one of his favourite buildings and a design influence.
 The central escalator well leads up to a rooftop staff restaurant surrounded by a rooftop garden (360 panorama).

 Originally, there was also a swimming pool for employees to enjoy during their lunch break.
-This has now been covered up (not filled in due to it being a listed building) and the space is used for more offices.
+This has now been covered up (and preserved, rather than filled in, due to it being a listed building) and the space is used for more offices.
 The swimming pool can be seen underneath the false floor.

 History

+The Willis Building was commissioned by John Roscoe, chairman of Willis, Faber & Dumas, in the early 1970s.

+The architectural firm of Norman Foster was selected after a shortlist was provided by the Royal Institute of British Architects.
+Foster's design, inspired by a glass-clad office building he had recently completed, featured innovative energy-conscious elements and open-plan floor spaces.
+The building was officially opened on June 2, 1975, by former Prime Minister Harold Macmillan.

-In 1991 the Willis building became the youngest building to be given Grade I listed building status in Britain.
+In 1991 the Willis building became the newest building to be given Grade I listed building status in Britain.
 At the time it was one of only two listed buildings under 30 years of age.